OAmor/laravel-project-starter/readme.md

 ## Laravel Project Starter

-This is a simple laravel project starter which help to evoide creation of new project and setup dependencies every time with admine panel (AdminLTE)
+This is a simple laravel project starter that helps to avoide the creation of a new project and setup dependencies each time with admine panel (AdminLTE)